 While DSCR loans primarily focus on the property’s cash flow, your credit score still plays a role.
 Most lenders require a minimum credit score of 660.
 However, some lenders, like Griffin Funding, may work with borrowers with scores as low as 620.
 A higher loan-to-value (LTV) ratio often necessitates a higher credit score to mitigate the lender’s risk.

-Property Requirements
+Property Requirements for DSCR Loans

 DSCR loans offer flexibility regarding eligible property types.
 You can use them to finance various residential investments, from single-family homes (1–4 units) to small multifamily properties (up to 10 units).
 Both short-term and long-term rentals qualify, making DSCR loans a versatile option for New York real estate investors.
 Lenders like Visio Lending offer financing for these property types.

-Calculating the DSCR Ratio
+Calculating Your DSCR Ratio

 The DSCR is the core of this loan type.
 This simple calculation tells the lender whether the property’s rental income can cover the mortgage payments.
 Calculate the DSCR by dividing the property’s annual rental income by the total annual debt payments.
 These payments include principal, interest, taxes, insurance, and any homeowner’s association (HOA) fees.
 A DSCR of 1.0 means the rental income covers the debt.
 However, most lenders prefer a DSCR of 1.25 or higher.
 This cushion provides a safety net and demonstrates a stronger repayment ability, as explained by Griffin Funding.

-Eligible Property Types for DSCR Loans in New York
+New York Properties Eligible for DSCR Loans

 One of the biggest advantages of DSCR loans is their flexibility with property types.
 Whether you’re eyeing a single-family home to rent out, a sprawling multi-family building, or even a commercial property, a DSCR loan might be a viable financing option.
 Let’s break down the eligible property types in New York:

-Residential Investment Properties
+Residential Investment Properties and DSCR Loans

 Residential investment properties are a popular choice for investors using DSCR loans.
 This category includes single-family homes, townhouses, condos, and even small multi-family properties (typically up to four units).
 The key here is that the property generates rental income, which is the primary factor considered for loan approval.
 If you’re looking to expand your portfolio with a rental property, a DSCR loan could be a good fit.

-Multi-Family Units
+Financing Multi-Family Units with DSCR Loans

 Larger multi-family buildings, such as apartment complexes with five or more units, also qualify for DSCR financing.
 These properties offer significant income potential, making them attractive to investors.
 DSCR loans streamline the financing process for these larger investments, focusing on the property’s cash flow rather than your personal income.
 This can be especially helpful in the competitive New York real estate market.
 For more information, check out MoFin Lending’s resources on multifamily loans.

-Commercial Real Estate
+Using DSCR Loans for Commercial Real Estate

 While typically associated with residential investments, DSCR loans can also apply to certain commercial properties.
 This might include office buildings, retail spaces, or warehouses.
 The same principle applies: the property’s income potential is the primary focus.
 However, the specifics can vary depending on the lender and the type of commercial property.
 It’s always best to discuss your particular situation with a lender like MoFin Lending to determine eligibility.

-Current DSCR Rates and Terms in New York
+Understanding DSCR Rates and Terms in New York

 Understanding current rates and terms for DSCR loans in New York is crucial for smart investing.
 Let’s break down the key factors: